-Recent technological advances in genome sequencing and editing enable interrogation and manipulation of crop genomes with unprecedented accuracy.
+Recent advances in genome sequencing and editing enable the interrogation and manipulation of crop genomes with unprecedented accuracy.
 Pan-genomes can capture diverse alleles within crop species but studying their phenotypic consequences is limited by efficient functional genetic systems in relevant and diverse genotypes.
-Tomato is a model crop system to study the genetics of domestication and quantitative traits.
-Sequencing hundreds of tomato genomes has uncovered vast genomic diversity [1,2]; however, chromosome-scale genomes are only available for a few accessions [3-5], and there is a historical discrepancy between the reference genome (Heinz 1706) and genotypes that are commonly used for genetic and molecular experimentation (e.g. cultivars M82, Moneymaker, Ailsa Craig, etc.).
-The large-fruited cultivar M82 has been adopted as a primary reference for genetic, metabolic, and developmental analyses [6,7]; however, a high-quality genome assembly has been lacking, leading to reference bias and false signals in genomics analyses.
-Furthermore, phenotyping cultivars with larger fruits is laborintensive and requires extensive growth facilities to accommodate large plants with long generation times.
-The ultra-dwarfed and small-fruited variety Micro-tom overcomes some of these limitations [8], but a highly mutagenized background, severe hormonal and developmental abnormalities, and low fruit quality undermine its value for studying many phenotypes of translational agronomic importance, such as shoot, inflorescence, and fruit development (Fig. 1a and Supplementary Fig. 1a-f).
+Tomato is a model system for dissecting the genetics of crop domestication and quantitative traits.
+Resequencing hundreds of tomato genomes has uncovered vast genomic diversity [1, 2] but chromosome-scale genomes are only available for a few accessions [3-5] and there is a historical discrepancy between the reference genome (Heinz 1706) and genotypes that are commonly used for genetic and molecular experimentation (e.g., cultivars M82, Moneymaker, and Ailsa Craig).
+Furthermore, large-scale genetics experiments in genotypes with larger fruits are limited by the labor-intensive phenotyping and the requirement for extensive growth facilities to accommodate large plants with long generation times.
+The ultra-dwarfed variety Micro-tom overcomes some of these limitations [6], but its highly mutagenized background, severe hormonal and developmental abnormalities, and low fruit quality undermine its value for studying many phenotypes of translational